 Ignition consists of the following packages:

-Is a package that includes all Ignition Scripting Functions.
+This package includes all Ignition Scripting Functions.
+For more information, see documentation here: https://docs.inductiveautomation.com/display/DOC81/System+Functions.

 Installation and usage

-To use Ignition in PyCharm, you will need to attach it to your project.
+To include Ignition as a dependency on PyCharm, you will need to attach it to your project.

-- With your project open that you want to use with Ignition, navigate to
+- With your project open where you want to include

 File > Openand select the